Icepenguins101/charms-bar-port/README.md

 - [Support](#support)

 ## About
 <b>Charms Bar Port</b> will help you bring back the Windows 8.x Charms Bar to Windows 10 and Windows 11, using real files from Windows 8.x to enhance your Windows environment and relive the Windows 8.x days.
-As the name suggests, it's a 1/1 conversion of the infamous Charms Bar with new features and hotfixes from the original.
+As the name suggests, it's a 1:1 conversion of the infamous Charms Bar with new features and hotfixes from the original.

 Forked and completely edited from <a href="https://github.com/Jerhynh/CharmsBarRevived">CharmsBarRevived</a>, <b>Charms Bar Port</b> will assist on helping any Charms Bar fan make the jump from Windows 8.1 to Windows 10 or Windows 11, without having to stay on the obsolete operating system forever...

 ## Why was this created?
 As you may already know, Microsoft made the annoucement to completely kill off the Charms Bar in Windows 10 in December 17, 2014.
-There used to be vague ways to restore it in the old days using ValiiNet Charms, PopCharms, RocketDock, etc.
+There used to be ways to restore it in the old days using ValiiNet Charms, PopCharms, RocketDock, etc.

-ValiNet Charms as of 2023 is no longer available to download, PopCharms was only meant to be used between Windows 10 build 9780 and Windows 10 build 9913, and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.
+ValiNet Charms as of 2025 is no longer available to download, PopCharms was only meant to be used between Windows 10 build 9780 and Windows 10 build 9913, and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.

 ## How does it work?
 On touch screens, swipe from the right edge towards to bring up the Charms Bar.
 If you're a mouse user, swipe to the top right corner and drag your cursor down to open the Charms Bar.
 You can also use the keyboard shortcut Windows key + C, just like it was on Windows 8.x.
 Included in the Charms Bar are: